Mustang Forums

 The first question that I'm sure some of you are asking, is why do I need a Driveshaft safety loop?
 Skip this if you know the answer.

 The driveshaft is held in place by two "U" joints that are basically cast iron joints that look more like an X than a U. These joints are what actually link the driveshaft to the yoke on the transmission side and to the pinion shaft on the rear side and also become the weakest link in your driveline when you start adding power.
 If the back one breaks under power, the driveshaft should simply slide out of the transmission and most likely fall on the ground.
 There is a potential for damage and of cousre trouble for anyone behind you, but not nearly as much as if the front U-joint breaks.
 The back of the driveshaft is bolted to the rear, therefore if the front joint breaks, the rear will remain connected and since the rear will most likely be spinning, the driveshaft will be as well.
-Now, picture a driveshaft spinning in the transmission tunnel which is nothing more than stamped sheet metal and picture it spinning at say, 30-40 miles per hour.
+Now, picture a driveshaft spinning in the transmission tunnel which is nothing more than stamped sheet metal and picture it spinning at say, 30-40 MPH.
 That dirveshaft is going to be whipping around like a Mace and very well may end up coming through the floor.
 That is the best scenario.
 If the shaft drops to the ground (and remains connected in the back) there is the potential for it to "dig into" the pavement and act as a pole vault.
 The next step is your car on it's roof and you having a VERY bad day.
 That is worst case scenario, but either way, it will cause TONS of damage that will cost WAY more than the $28 part that will stop it.

 What tools do I need for the install and can it be done by a novice mechanic?